GNDR-WOMEN'S STUDIES

 Learning Outcomes

-- Analyze a range of contemporary feminist critical theory in discussions, essay assignments, and exams.
+- Analyze a range of contemporary feminist and queer critical theories in discussions, essay assignments, and exams.

-- Formulate theories and forge connections between feminist discourses through written and other assignments
+- Formulate theories and forge connections between feminist and queer discourses through written and other assignments

 GNDR 474.
 Gender in East Asian History